seb7887/react-performance/webpack-performance.md

 ### Bundle Splitting

-With bundle splitting, you can push the vendor dependencies to a bundle of their own and benefit from client level caching.
+With bundle splitting, you can push the vendor dependencies to a separate bundle and benefit from client level caching.
 The process can be done in such a way that the whole size of the application remains the same.
-Given there are more requests to perform, there's a slight overhead.
-But the benefit of caching makes up for this cost.
+Although there are more requests to perform, the benefit of caching makes up for this cost.

 ```javascript
 const merge = require('webpack-merge');